-Another method is to use a wired or powerline link to provide the data connection between the main router and the second access point.
+To overcome these, one solution is to use an Ethernet or power line link to provide the data connection between the main router and the second access point.

 Using a wired link between the main router and the second access point overcomes the issues of slowing the network to allow for repeating the data.